apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 | `ozone.om.enable.filesystem.paths=true`  | Enable intermediate dir generation **AND** key name normalization |
 | `ozone.om.enable.intermediate.dirs=true` | Enable only the intermediate dir generation |

 This mode can be 100% S3 compatibility (no forced normalization).
-But some of the path which are saved via S3 (like `a/b//////v`) couldn't be displayed via `ofs/o3fs`.
+But some of the path which are saved via S3 (like `a/b//////v`, `2019:12:23.txt` or `../../a.txt`) couldn't be displayed via `ofs/o3fs`.
 This is the same behavior what S3A provides when incompatible path is found in S3.

 With this approach `ofs/o3fs` can show only a partial view